ktor-doc-jp/ktor-doc-jp/pages/docs/Application.md

 The code above installs an interceptor into the `Call` phase of an `ApplicationCall` processing, and responds with plain text when the request is asking for a root page.

-This is just an example and usually URI's are not handled in this way, as there is a [routing](Feature-Routing) facility that does this and and more.
-Also, as mentioned previously, defining interceptor is usually done using [Features](Feature) using an `install` function.
+This is just an example and usually URI's are not handled in this way, as there is a [routing](/features/Routing) facility that does this and and more.
+Also, as mentioned previously, defining interceptor is usually done using [features](/features) using an `install` function.

 Most functions available on `ApplicationCall` (such as `respondText` above) are `suspend` functions, indicating that they can potentially execute asynchronously.

-See advanced topic [Pipeline](Advanced-Pipeline) for more information on the mechanics of processing `ApplicationCall`s
+See advanced topic [Pipeline](/advanced/pipeline) for more information on the mechanics of processing `ApplicationCall`s